 Treatment is based around your doshas (Vata, Pitta, Kapha)

-Takes into consideration chakras within the body
+Takes into consideration chakras (energy centres) within the body

 Is able to use all of TCM principles and acupuncture points as an additional layer